acondura/yopvpn/README.md

 - Run the above command using the server IP you've just created
 - Install the [Wireguard client](https://www.wireguard.com/install) (Win/MacOS/Linux/mobile)
 - Import the downloaded file (from Downloads/peer1.conf) in the Wireguard client for desktop devices OR scan the downloaded image (from Downloads/peer1.png) for mobile devices from your Wireguard client

+# Security
+- Setup your VPS to use your computer's SSH keys (you can generate them by typing "how to generate ssh keys for Win/Mac/Linux" in google and AI will give you the steps)
+- Wireguard is setup so that only you (or anyone who has the generated peer configuration file /opt/wireguard/config/peer1/peer1.conf) can connect to your WireGuard VPN.
+  - The server generates a unique key pair for each peer (client).
+  - Only someone with the private key from peer1.conf can connect as "peer1".
+  - No one else can connect unless you give them a peer config or add more peers (and if you share their configs).

 # Use Cases